-- A. Relationship to surrounding architecture - 1.
-Architectural design should be compatible with the developing character of the area, and should complement the unique aspects of the site.
+A. Relationship to surrounding architecture

+- 1. Architectural design should be compatible with the developing character of the area, and should complement the unique aspects of the site.
 Design compatibility includes complementary building style, form, size, color and materials.
-Consider architectural styles of existing structures on the site, as well as other structures in the area when designing a new building and provide for a harmonious integration of the new improvements. - 2.
+Consider architectural styles of existing structures on the site, as well as other structures in the area when designing a new building and provide for a harmonious integration of the new improvements.
+The project as designed incorporates the surrounding design aspects of the Barlow buildings.
+While colors and materials change throughout the Barlow, the theme of metal siding and neutral tones is within this project design. - 2.
 In subdivisions, houses with identical or similar building elevations and/or floor plans should not be located on adjacent lots or directly across the street from each other.
 Where a single house design is used repeatedly, materials and detailing of major facade elements should be varied.